peklaiho/madlisp/README.md

 ## Environments

 Environments are hash-maps which store key-value pairs and use symbols as keys.
-Symbols are evaluated by looking up the corresponding value from the current environment.
 If the key is not defined in current environment the lookup proceeds to the parent environment and so forth.
 The initial environment is called `root` and contains all the built-in functions listed here.
-Then another environment called `user` is created for anything the user wants to define.
+Another environment called `user` is created for anything the user wants to define.

 You can define values in the environment using `def`: